dar4466/DeFogReplication/README.md

 #### If Docker Volume Mount Error when running DeFog (For YOLO, PocketSphinx, Aeneas)

 Sometimes the volumes are not mounted to docker containers and an error is thrown that "cannot find mnt/config and mnt/assets"
-To overcome this error I manually SSH into edge node and go to the docker build scripts for appliactions (like for yolo it is /home/pi/defog/yolobuild/Experiments/YOLO/docker) and execute runedge.sh.
+To overcome this error I manually SSH into edge node and go to the docker scripts directory for applications on edge node (for instance,for yolo it is */home/pi/defog/yolobuild/Experiments/YOLO/docker*) and execute *. runedge.sh*.

 Dont forget to pass the parameters to the runedge.ssh
-- For YOLO: .runedge.sh 0 0
+- For YOLO:   . runedge.sh 0 0
 - For PocketSphinx:   . runedge.sh 1 0
 - For Aeneas:   . runedge.sh 2 0

 Sample Code for running YOLO
 ```